If You Feel “There Aren’t Enough Great People” For A Relationship…

 So some general thoughts if you’re stuck in the cynical loop:

 - Be open-minded about whom you meet, but be SUPER selective about whom you invest in emotionally.
 Most people do the opposite.
+They dismiss almost everyone, then when they first person they’ve liked in a year, they totally fall head over heels for them regardless of whether that person even wants a relationship, treats them kindly, or shares their core values.

 - Make meeting people a regular part of your life – not just something you once a month.
 The more people you meet, the more GREAT people you’ll eventually meet.
 (Just as long as you vary up the location).